jonathans-razor/sky-pulse/README.md

 ![](sky-pulse.jpg)

-#Weather Application Features:
+# Application Features:

-Map Integration: Display a map where users can select any location.
+**Map Integration**: Display a map where users can select any location.

 Date Picker: Allow users to choose a specific date for weather information.